-This disease can last long enough.
-In case of contact with substances that provoked the development of the disease, a relapse occurs.
+This disease can last a long time.
+In case of contact with substances that provoke the development of the disease, a relapse occurs.

 To identify the causes of melasma, the dermatologist conducts a physical examination of the patient, a survey, and a collection of anamnestic data, after which additional research methods are employed, such as dermatoscopy, siascopy, clinical analysis of blood and urine, etc.

 Timely consultation of a qualified specialist will allow you to identify the cause of the disease and carry out the necessary treatment.
 Ignoring the symptoms of melasma will provoke the further development of the underlying disease with the appearance of large areas of pigmentation on the skin.

 Among the common oral medications are; hydroquinone, azelaic acid, arbuti.,

 Retinoids (preparations containing vitamin A) and antihistamines, amongst others.
 It is also necessary to take vitamin complexes containing groups, B6, B1, and C.

 - If possible, it is necessary to suspend the intake of hormonal drugs (if the use of hormone-containing drugs occurs for medical purposes, then they can be canceled only after consulting a doctor)

 - Medical laser therapy (under the influence of pulses, the skin becomes lighter)